meierj423/team-generator/README.md

 ## Description

-This is a command-line application that dynamically creates and HTML file containing a list of employees and their respective contact information.
+This is a command-line application that dynamically creates an HTML file containing a list of employees and their respective contact information.

 ## Table of Contents